lucav76/Fibry/README.md

 - It is possible to send messages to named actors even before they are created, potentially simplifying your logic; the messages can be discarded or processed when the actor will be available
 - There is a fluid interface to build the actors
 - You can receive messages of your choice while processing a message
-- You can "send code" to be executed in the thread/fiber of the actor (Chromium uses a similar mechanism)
+- You can "send code" to be executed in the thread/fiber of an actor
 - **Fibry has no dependencies**, so no conflicts, no surprises and just a tiny jar available in the Maven Central repository

 Some numbers